Input Validation vs Output Encoding

 Rejection Over Coercion

-- No silent truncation: Truncation can bypass validation by removing dangerous characters after validation—reject inputs exceeding length limits
+Invalid inputs should be rejected with clear error messages rather than silently truncated or coerced:- No silent truncation: Truncation can bypass validation by removing dangerous characters after validation—reject inputs exceeding length limits

 - No type coercion: Implicit type conversion can lead to unexpected behavior—enforce strict type checking